GenXProject/GenX.jl/docs/src/User_Guide/running_TDR.md

-# Running the TDR

-## Running a case with Time Domain Reduction
+# Running a case with Time Domain Reduction

 There are two ways to run a case with a reduced (e.g. less than full-year) temporal resolution.
 1. Let GenX perform the time domain reduction before optimizing.